The jar, the concept and my father’s legacy

-In 2015 my clever, kind and warm-hearted Father passed away so quickly that the 6 weeks between his cancer diagnosis and his falling asleep for the final time barely gave us time to say goodbye.
+In 2015 my clever and kind Father passed away so quickly that the 6 weeks between his cancer diagnosis and his falling asleep for the final time barely gave us time to say goodbye.
 Two years preceding this heartbreaking event in our lives, my family, which included myself, my two boys, my mum and my Dad had fallen into a ritual family supper night, every Wednesday, every week.
 This night became precious to all of us long before Dad became ill and gave us an evening in the middle of every week where we could all sit at the kitchen table, drink wine, talk, share stories and most importantly eat a meal together.
 It was unhurried and relaxed and we bonded as a family, even more in those few years, just by making this small effort.
 We all felt included, heard, accepted and appreciated.
 Family supper night was important and we respected it by virtually arranging our lives around it.

 After Dad’s death, my mum and I felt we needed to continue our family supper nights but personally I missed his presence there so much.
 Yes, he was grumpy, sitting with his arms crossed, saying very little and just observing the family hustle and bustle but he was a well-read man of values and good standards, his presence was always a quiet comfort plus he was the biggest fan of my roast potatoes!
 After he died I dreaded seeing his empty chair at my kitchen table every Wednesday, it absolutely broke my heart.
 He left such a hole in my life I decided I needed to somehow change the evening, give it a new focus.
 Dad was an intellectual, a lecturer in the philosophical subjects of morality and ethics so I tried to think of a way to incorporate these values into our special supper night, it had to be something he would have approved of.